Nishitdholakiya/insider-threat-detection/README.md

 throughout — a clear behavioral signature.

 Class Imbalance
-Only 70 out of [total_users] users are malicious — confirming why accuracy is not a viable evaluation metric for this project.
+Only 70 out of 1000 users are malicious — confirming why accuracy is not a viable evaluation metric for this project.

 Feature Correlation